Resources and Apps for Students in Germany: An Extensive Guide

 Tip: Most German landlords and institutions require a German IBAN for direct debits (Lastschrift).
 N26 and DKB both provide German IBANs.
 Read our full guide on opening a German bank account.

-For your initial blocked account (EUR 11,904), use Expatrio or Fintiba.
+For your initial blocked account (EUR 11,904, unchanged for 2026), use Expatrio or Fintiba.
 These are separate from your daily bank account.

 Transport Apps